maddy-madhavan/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 **Program:**
 ```
 Program to implement the given logic function and to verify its operations in quartus using Verilog programming.

-Developed by: KABELAN G K
+Developed by: MADHAVAN K
-RegisterNumber: 24900985
+RegisterNumber: 24901129
 ```
 ```
 module exp2(a,b,c,d,f1,w,x,y,z,f2);